isarmstrong/clean-zombie-users/README.md

 To Do:
 -------------------------------------------------
 * Allow newer users to be excluded
-* Build in logic for all major e-commerce plugins so that paying customers can\'t be pruned
+* Build in logic for all major e-commerce plugins so that paying customers can't be pruned
-* Boolean values don\'t really need to be sanitized, but we\'re going to do it anyway
+* Boolean values don't really need to be sanitized, but we're going to do it anyway
 * Need to make the entire introductory message change after a post
 * Need to put the deleted users list into a scrolling DIV